COSC3020/quicksort-pivot-20gbrown/README.md

 # Answer
 Median-of-three:
 1. On an average input, our chosen pivot is equally likely to be the $i^th$ smallest for any i = 1, 2, ... , n.
-2. With probability 1/2, our pivot will be from the middle $n$/2 elements – a good pivot.
+2. With probability 1/3, our pivot will be from the middle $n$/2 elements – a good pivot.
 3. Any good pivot creates two partitions of size at most $3n/4$.
-4. We expect to pick one good pivot every two tries.
+4. We expect to pick one good pivot every three tries.
-5. Expected number of splits is at most 2 log<sub>(4/3)</sub> n ∈ Θ(log n).
+5. Expected number of splits is at most 3 log<sub>(4/3)</sub> n ∈ Θ(log n).
 6. Θ($n$ log $n$) total comparisons.
-7. Our expected probability of choosing a good pivot will be: $P(Good Pivot) = 1/2 * 2/n = 1/n$.
+7. The probabilty of obatining a 3-to-1 split or better using median-of-three would be $11/16$ or about 68.75%

 First element:
 1. On an average input (i.e., a random order of n items), our chosen pivot is equally likely to be the ith smallest for any i = 1, 2, ..., n.